Skip to content

 South Lake Tahoe's alpine climate

-Winters bring heavy, sustained snowpack and repeated freeze-thaw that mechanically stresses cladding, fasteners, and every transition; summers bring strong UV at altitude and lake-influenced moisture.
-There is effectively no hot-valley concern — the exterior must shed and survive snow and meltwater, tolerate freeze-thaw without cracking, and resist fire, all in one assembly.
+The controlling stressor here is winter: heavy, sustained snowpack and repeated freeze-thaw that mechanically loads cladding, fasteners, and every transition, followed by a meltwater season that probes for any gap.
+Summers add strong UV at altitude and lake-influenced humidity.
+There is effectively no hot-valley concern.
+That forces a spec where the exterior must shed and survive snow and meltwater, tolerate freeze-thaw without cracking or spalling, hold finish under altitude sun, and resist ember exposure, all in one continuous assembly.

 Fire and snow, designed together

-The Tahoe basin carries high wildfire exposure, so in South Lake Tahoe the snow strategy and the fire strategy must coexist.
-We specify non-combustible fiber cement cladding, fire-aware eave and vent detailing, generous ground and roof-edge clearances, snow-aware flashing, and a continuous drainage plane.
-Neither hazard is permitted to undermine the other.
+The Tahoe basin carries high wildfire exposure, so in South Lake Tahoe the snow strategy and the fire strategy must coexist rather than compete.
+We specify non-combustible fiber cement cladding, fire-aware eave, soffit, and vent detailing, generous ground and roof-edge clearances, snow-aware flashing that still resists ember entry, and a continuous drainage plane behind it all.
+Neither hazard is permitted to undermine the other, and we will not overstate the risk on any individual parcel.

 Recommended materials for South Lake Tahoe

-Non-combustible fiber cement with mountain-grade detailing is the recommendation: it satisfies the fire requirement, tolerates freeze-thaw far better than wood, and with high-UV factory finishes resists strong altitude sun.
-Clearances, flashing, and ventilation matter as much as the board — the detailing is the product here.
+Non-combustible fiber cement with mountain-grade detailing is the recommendation: it satisfies the fire requirement, tolerates freeze-thaw far better than wood, and with high-UV factory finishes it resists strong altitude sun that fades job-site coatings quickly.
+Just as important, clearances, flashing, and ventilation matter as much as the board itself.
+At altitude the detailing is the product, because it decides whether snowmelt stays out of the wall through a long basin winter.

 What an exterior project costs in South Lake Tahoe

-South Lake Tahoe projects carry premium scope: mountain-grade flashing and clearance detailing, fire hardening, winter-constrained scheduling and access, and frequent substrate and rot discovery on older cabins.
-Near-shore parcels add staging considerations.
-We assess on site and provide a written, itemized estimate reflecting genuine mountain construction, not a valley price applied at altitude.
+South Lake Tahoe projects carry premium scope qualitatively, driven by mountain-grade flashing and clearance detailing, fire hardening, a short and winter-constrained build window, and frequent substrate and rot discovery once old cabin cladding comes off.
+Near-shore and lakefront parcels add staging and access considerations, and steep A-frame geometry adds labor at the transitions.
+We assess every parcel on site and provide a written, itemized estimate reflecting genuine mountain construction rather than a valley scope applied at altitude.

 Our process in South Lake Tahoe